-- Where possible, parking should be located to the rear or side of buildings rather than in front. - " Shared parking is encouraged between complementary land uses. - " Structured parking with entrances on side streets encouraged. - " Interconnected circulation within sites or blocks encouraged. - " Screening with hedges, low walls, or decorative fencing should be used to separate parking and service areas from streets. - " Minimize large expanses of parking through use of parking islands and creating smaller, scattered parking.
+- Where possible, parking should be located to the rear or side of buildings rather than in front. - Shared parking is encouraged between complementary land uses. - Interconnected circulation within sites or blocks is encouraged. - Screening with hedges, low walls, or decorative fencing should be used to separate parking and service areas from streets. - Large expanses of parking should be minimized through use of parking islands and creating smaller, scattered parking.

-STAGING OF DEVELOPMENT & REDEVELOPMENT
+STAGING OF DEVELOPMENT